Timaeus of Locri: Historicity

-In Plato's works, Timaeus appears as a wealthy aristocrat from the Greek colony of Lokroi Epizephyrioi (present-day Locri in Calabria), who had served in high offices in his native town before coming to Athens, where the dialogue of Timaeus is set.
+In Plato's works, Timaeus appears as a wealthy aristocrat from the Greek colony of Lokroi Epizephyrioi (present-day Locri in Calabria) in Magna Graecia, who had served in high offices in his native town before coming to Athens, where the dialogue of Timaeus is set.
 Plato does not explicitly label Timaeus a Pythagorean, but leaves enough hints for the reader to infer this.
 He appears competent in all areas of ancient philosophy, especially natural philosophy and astronomy.

 In antiquity, Timaeus's historical existence was beyond dispute.
 Cicero reports that Plato traveled to Italy to study with Timaeus and other Pythagoreans.
 The report of this meeting led Macrobius, a writer of late antiquity, to conclude that Timaeus could not have been in a face-to-face dialogue with Socrates, who, by Timaeus's time, was long dead.
 Iamblichus lists Timaeus among the notable members of the Pythagorean school.
 Diogenes Laërtius in his Lives and Opinions of Eminent Philosophers, suggests that the character of Timaeus was based on the Pythagorean Philolaus.
 Further references to Timaeus are found in Proclus, Commentary on Plato's Timaeus (II, 38, I); in commentaries on Aristotle by Simplicius; and in Porphyry, where Timaeus mentions the house of Pythagoras in Croton.

 Modern scholarship tends to dismiss Timaeus's historicity, treating him as a literary figure constructed by Plato from features of the Pythagoreans known to him, such as Archytas.
 The main reason for assigning the status of a literary fiction to Timaeus is the lack of any information that does not stem ultimately from Plato's dialogues.
 As a counterargument, it has been pointed out that most characters appearing in Plato's dialogues are in fact historical persons.